Hegl1/ParProg2021/Assignment_02/week02.md

 $$
 f_{2}(700) = 2*700^2 = 980\ 000
 $$
-With the output from cachegrind we can check if these calculations correspond to reality.
+With the output from cachegrind we can check if these calculations correspond to the simulation.
 The essential value in the following output of cachegrind is the line in which the element wise product is computed, in the column of ``D1mr``, which equates with the occurring cache misses when reading from the layer-1 data cache (``D1mr``: **D**ata level **1** cache **m**issing **r**eads).
 At this point in the table cachegrind indicates $61\ 251$ cache misses for the first variant of the Hadamard product computation, which roughly matches the calculated value above:

 ```
 --------------------------------------------------------------------------------